Data-Visualization-Intro/4-D3-scatterplot/readme.md

 - an x axis that displays one metric and
 - a y axis that displays the other

 We'll plot each data point (in this case, a single day) as a dot.

-If we wanted to involve a third metric, we could even add another dimension by changing the color or the size of each dot.
+If we wanted to involve a third metric, we could add another dimension by changing the color or the size of each dot.

 ## Steps in Drawing Any Chart

+In the previous section (line chart) we performed tasks in a specific order.

-Let's solidify our foundation by splitting our chart-creating code into seven general steps.
+Let's solidify our foundation by explicitly splitting our chart-creating code into seven general steps:

 1. Access data - look at the data structure and declare how to access the values we'll need
-1. Create chart dimensions - declare the physical (i.e. pixels) chart parameters
+2. Create chart dimensions - declare the physical (i.e. pixels) chart parameters
-1. Draw canvas - render the chart area and bounds element
+3. Draw canvas - render the chart area and bounds element
-1. Create scales - create scales for every data-to-physical attribute in our chart
+4. Create scales - create scales for every data-to-physical attribute in our chart
-1. Draw data - render your data elements
+5. Draw data - render your data elements
-1. Draw peripherals - render your axes, labels, and legends
+6. Draw peripherals - render your axes, labels, and legends
-1. Set up interactions - initialize event listeners and create interaction behavior
+7. Set up interactions - initialize event listeners and create interaction behavior

 ## Step One: Access Data

-As we saw, this step will be quick!
-We can utilize d3.json() to grab the my_weather_data.json file.
+We can utilize d3.json() to load the `my_weather_data.json` file.

 ```js
 async function drawScatter() {